Bloodhound named Trumpet makes history at Westminster Dog Show

 TARRYTOWN, N.Y.
 (WCIA) – A bloodhound from Illinois took home the top prize at the prestigious Westminster Dog Show Wednesday night, becoming the first-ever dog of his breed to win Best in Show.

-His show name is Toot My Own Horn, but he’s also goes by Trumpet.
+His show name is Toot My Own Horn, but he also goes by Trumpet.

 The four-year-old bloodhound won the competition’s top honor after being chosen as the best of his breed and group the previous day.
 He is the 146th champion of the national event, and the seventh hound to ever win the honor.